Get

 Size: Large

 You can thank President Gerald Ford for America’s affinity for the Golden Retriever.
 The ex-POTUS had a beautiful Goldie named Liberty.
-Today, Golden Retrievers are well-known as one of the most affectionate dog breeds in the world.
+Today, Golden Retrievers are well-known as one of the most affectionate breeds in the world.

-They’re so devoted, calm, and kind that they are used as therapy dogs in many situations and help people recover from trauma, PTSD, etc. Golden retrievers also make wonderful family pets, including families with young children.
+They’re so devoted, calm, and kind that they are used as therapy dogs in many situations and help people recover from trauma, PTSD, etc. Golden Retrievers also make wonderful family pets, including families with young children.
 They gladly tolerate all sorts of touching, hugging, pulling, and petting from energetic kids.

 3. Pug